-I’m not recommending u this method.
-It requires a lot of knowledge abut the ice material and this documentation does not cover all details yet.
+I’m not recommending you this method.
+It requires a lot of knowledge about the ice material and this documentation does not cover all details yet.

 Reflection effect is based on pre-rendered cubemaps.
 Detailed explanation how to create cubemap for ice can be found in the Tools/Cubemap Rendering chapter.
 Ice materials supports two types of reflection mapping.
 Spherical reflections and box projection mapping.

 - Spherical mapping – Very fast but inaccurate.
 Works out of the box.